 This change is a major advancement of the CISOs’ responsibilities, and for network security policy in particular.
 CISOs must now consider other avenues to protect their organization, advance training, and find strategies that can advance the data and network security of their organizations.

 Unfortunately, hiring a CISO is an investment that not many small businesses can afford, but that doesn’t mean that they can’t get the consultation and the coordination needed to ensure cybersecurity is a priority.
-At KB Technologies Managed IT, we have a team of expert IT professionals willing to use their considerable expertise to help your organization deploy the tools and position your business
+At KB Technologies, we have a team of expert IT professionals willing to use their considerable expertise to help your organization deploy the tools and position your business

 to protect against any threat that the Internet has to offer.
 If you would like to learn more about how we leverage our knowledge of information systems security into a better workplace experience for your staff, give us a call today at (954) 834-2800.